Canada men's national under-20 soccer team

 The Canada U-20 men's national soccer team (also known as Canada Under-20s or Canada U-20s) represents Canada in international soccer at this age level.
 They are overseen by the Canadian Soccer Association, the governing body for soccer in Canada.

 It plays a large role in the development of Canadian soccer, and is considered to be the feeder team for the Canada men's national soccer team.
 The team has qualified for eight out of nineteen FIFA U-20 World Cups.
 Their best result came in 2003 where they reached the quarterfinals.
 The team also competes in the CONCACAF U-20 Championship, which they won in 1986 and 1996.

 Canada's most significant accomplishments at youth level are winning the CONCACAF U-20 Championship and Francophone Games twice, reaching quarterfinals of the 2003 FIFA U-20 World Cup, and defeating Brazil U-20 2-1 in a friendly on May 19, 2006, at Commonwealth Stadium in Edmonton, Alberta.

-Team history
+History

 1976–1996

-Canada's Under-20 soccer team was created in 1976 as Canada's response to the newly created World youth Championship.
+Canada's first under-20 soccer squad was created in 1976 as Canada's response to the newly created world youth championship.
 The team failed to qualify for the inaugural tournament in 1977 in Tunisia, but they qualified for the following tournament two years later in Japan.
 They finished last in their group with two points, but they did manage to defeat Portugal 3–1.
 The next time the team qualified for a World youth Championship was in 1985, in the USSR, again they came last in their group with only one point.
-In the 1987 WYC in Chile, Canada's Under-20 soccer team put up a good effort scoring four goals, and tying Italy, however they still did not manage to get out of the group stage.
+In the 1987 WYC in Chile, Canada's under-20 soccer team put up a good effort scoring four goals, and tying Italy, however they still did not manage to get out of the group stage.

+According to Canada Soccer's record book, many of the squads from this era were actually classified as under-19 at the time.

 1997–2004

 In 1997, after failing to qualify for four World Youth Championships (as the event was known until 2005) in a row, Canada made it past the group stage.
 The team progressed to the second round after a 2–1 win against Hungary in which a young Dwayne De Rosario scored a goal.
 They lost the round of 16 game against Spain 2–0.
 After missing the tournament in 1999, Canada qualified for Argentina 2001 after winning the qualifying tournament based on home soil in Vancouver, British Columbia.
 At the finals, they finished last and were eliminated from a group including Brazil, Germany and Iraq.

 Canada once again appeared in the 2003 FIFA World Youth Championship in United Arab Emirates.
-They qualified to the round of 16 where they blanked Burkina Faso 1–0, and in a rematch against 1997 conquerors Spain, Canada lost in the quarter finals.
+They qualified to the round of 16 where they blanked Burkina Faso 1–0, and in a rematch against 1997 conquerors Spain, Canada lost in the quarter-finals.
 Iain Hume scored three goals for Canada including a direct free kick against Spain while Atiba Hutchinson was an impressive performer in midfield.